JarronL/pynrc/README.rst

 - slitless grism spectroscopy
 - DHS observations (TBI)

-All PSFs are generated via WebbPSF (https://webbpsf.readthedocs.io) to reproduce realistic JWST images and spectra.
+All PSFs are generated via WebbPSF (https://webbpsf.readthedocs.io) as implemented by webbpsf_ext package (https://github.com/JarronL/webbpsf_ext) to reproduce realistic JWST images and spectra.

 Documentation can be found at https://pynrc.readthedocs.io.